jwillians/opendialup/README.md

 ## Contributors:

-- **Renâ Augusto**: Contributed with tests related to the ONT Huawei EG8145V5 and has played an important role in moderating and organizing the Discord server.
+- **Renâ Augusto [@RenaAPMartins](https://github.com/RenaAPMartins)**: Contributed with tests related to the ONT Huawei EG8145V5 and has played an important role in moderating and organizing the Discord server.

 - **Tayro Borges**:  Contributed with a VoIP phone number (area code 31) and has been conducting tests using a GrandStream HT813 ATA.